-When a candidate’s information is redacted, aside from experience, skills, abilities, and level of education, the reviewer can look more objectively at a candidate, thus improving the likelihood diverse candidates will progress through the recruiting process.
+When a candidate’s information is redacted, the reviewer can look more objectively at a candidate’s experience, skills, abilities, improving the likelihood diverse candidates will progress through the recruiting process.

 You’ll get to see our redacted review functionality and, as a result, get a feel for which details are truly essential when it comes to screening candidates.